palletorsson/cryptogam/sketchfab/tutorial/step_1/README.md

 /sketchfab3d/js/myscript.js
 /sketchfab3d/js/sketchfab-viewer.js
 ```
-- now we have link the library with the webpage and the interative code.
+- Now we have link the library and our script in the webpage and the interative code.
-- save the document och open up a new document

 ### Add target iframe
 - in the body we will add an iframe, a webpage within a webpage, where the animations will play.